godotengine/godot-docs/tutorials/3d/baked_lightmaps.rst

 with a Sprite3D + RayCast setup, or a negative SpotLight pointing down with its bake mode set to **Disabled**.

-The light will not be adjustable at all during gameplay; moving it and changing its color will not have any effect on static surfaces.
+The light will not be adjustable at all during gameplay.
+Moving the light and changing its color or energy will not have any effect on static surfaces.

 Since bake modes can be adjusted on a per-light basis, it is possible to create hybrid baked light setups.
 One popular option is to use a real-time